Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Rylai's Crystal Scepter.png" Align=right width=8% height=8%>

-- 11,000
+- 9,000
 - Quarterstaff
-- Attunement

-**Touch of Cold** Whenever you deal elemental damage, you aslo deal 1d8 cold damage.
+**Touch of Cold** Whenever you deal elemental damage, you aslo deal 1d6 cold damage.
+The targets movement speed is reduced by an amount equal to five times the number rolled.

-**Rimefrost**: Whenever you deal cold damage to a creature, their movement speed is reduced by 10 feet.
+**Health**: You maximum hit points increases by one hit dice.

 ---